kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 * Use Fold controller to calculate the sum of an element.
 You can leave your implementation in Lab1Part7FoldExample.

 MemFold and MemReduce perform the same way as Fold and Reduce; however they are used to operate on on-chip memories.
 We will cover more details of these two controllers in the next lab.

+## Submission
+* Please fill in the lab1_submission.md.
+After completing the lab, you can leave this file in your home directory on tucson.
+We will collect the submission file after the deadline.